SciTools/cube_browser/doc/developingCubeBrowsers/widgets.rst

 Notebook Widgets
 ================

-In IPYthon and Jupyter, a widget http://ipywidgets.readthedocs.org/en/latest/ is an interactive element within an ipython notebook providing user control of functionality.
+In IPython and Jupyter, a widget http://ipywidgets.readthedocs.org/en/latest/ is an interactive element within an ipython notebook providing user control of functionality.